mcordiner/sublime-d1dc/README.md

 # SUBLIMED1DC

-SUBlimated cometary gases in LIME (Dynamical, 1D, compiled version)
+SUBlimated cometary gases in LIME (Dynamical, 1D, Compiled version)

 This is SUBLIMED1D, a 1D radiative transfer code for outflowing cometary gases, by Martin Cordiner, Emmanuel Garcia-Berrios and Kristen Darnell (2023).